bwagenseller/bwagenseller.github.io/operating_systems/ubuntu/linux_notes.md

 cd /home/zz9876/.ssh
 ```

 12\.
-Rename the file id_rsa.pub to "authorized_keys" (no extension):
+Rename the file id_ed.pub _or_ id_rsa.pub to "authorized_keys" (no extension):

 ```
-mv id_rsa.pub authorized_keys
+mv id_ed.pub authorized_keys
 ```
+* Or, this could be `id_rsa.pub`, if you used RSA instead.
+* If an "authorized_keys" file exists already, simply copy the _entire_ contents of id_ed.pub / id_rsa.pub and paste it at the bottom of "authorized_keys".
+ * You will need to use an editor like `vi` to do this.

 13\.
-If "authorized_keys" already exists, open id_rsa.pub, copy the last line, and past it as the last line in the existing "authorized_keys" file.

-14\.
 Set the permissions of "authorized_keys" to 600:

 ```
 chmod 600 /home/zz9876/.ssh/*
 ```

+14\.
+Log out of the foreign server: `exit`

 15\.
-Log out of the foreign server: `exit`

-16\.
 The setup should now be complete!
 You can now test it out - run:

 ```
 ssh zz9876@123.456.789.999